Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Siberian Husky Service dog

-Kylie’s “Lucy On Duty” @lucytheservicesibeOpens in a new tab.
+Kylie’s “Lucy On Duty” @lucytheservicesibe

 Service dogs are protected under the ADA, Americans with Disabilities Act, and other laws.
 “Registration” and “certification” seem to be a thing through illegitimate websites online.
 These do not convey any legal rights under the ADA or the Department of Justice.
-Read more about this on our blog: Legitimate Registration for Service Dogs [Fact Check].Opens in a new tab.
+Read more about this on our blog: Legitimate Registration for Service Dogs [Fact Check].

 Q17.
 Does the ADA require that service animals be certified as service animals?